microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Resource Modeling Patterns

 You can model complex resources for your APIs using OData Entity Type or Complex Type.
 The main difference between these types is that Entity type declares a key property to uniquely identify its objects and  Complex Type does not.
 In Microsoft Graph this key property is called "id" for server-created key values.
 If there is a natural name for the key property then the workload can use that.
-Since objects of complex types on Graph don’t have unique identifiers, they are not directly addressable via URIs and therefore you must not use Complex Type to model addressable resources, such as individually addressable resources within a collection.
+Since objects of complex types on Graph don’t have unique identifiers, they are not directly addressable via URIs and therefore you must not use Complex Type to model addressable resources, such as individually addressable items within a collection.
 Complex types are better suited to represent composite properties of API entities.

 ```XML
  <EntityType Name="Author">